Metaverse Diplomacy

 What is the Metaverse?

-Marc Zuckerberg’s announcement about Facebook’s transition to Meta brought the concept of metaverse back in the spotlight.
+Marc Zuckerberg’s announcement about Facebook’s transition to Meta brought the concept of the metaverse back into the spotlight.
 Yet, did you know that Diplo has extensive experience in Metaverse Diplomacy since 2007?
 On this topic page, you can discover what Diplo has done so far on Metaverse Diplomacy and follow what we will be up to next.

 Watch the recording of the events: